Get 5% of discount using the code

 How to get there:

-Get off at Ochanomizu Station and take the first right, where you’ll see a 7-11 convenience store.
+Get off at Ochanomizu Station and take the first right, where you’ll see a 7-Eleven convenience store.
 Then take the first left, and you’ll see the entrance to the shrine in front of you.

-8. Akihabara Uenosakuragi Park (Ueno Park)
+8. Explore Akihabara Uenosakuragi Park (Ueno Park)

 Here are a few highlights that the park offers: